Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 val unknown: () -> Problem = {
                 // ^ propagated as type of the lambda

-  UNKNOWN       // implicit return: we use 'Problem' for resolution }
+  _.UNKNOWN       // implicit return: we use 'Problem' for resolution }
 ```